 Art.
 6. If a pitcher hits three batters in the same game, they are to be removed from the pitcher's position in that game (except in Liberty).

 Art.
-2. An offensive team coach (coach-pitcher) will pitch overhand to their own players.
+2. An offensive team coach (coach pitcher) will pitch to their own players.
+The coach pitcher will pitch overhand and from a standing position (i.e., not from their knees).

 Art.
-3. Junior/7U only: If during coach pitch innings, a batter doesn't put one of the first four (4) pitched balls into play or strike out swinging, the coach will pitch a fifth pitch.
+3. Junior/7U only: The coach pitcher shall begin pitching after completing the batting order once (where all players on the team have batted off the tee) and all subsequent innings.
+Transition from tee to coach pitch may occur during the middle of an inning.
+If during coach pitch innings, a batter doesn't put one of the first four (4) pitched balls into play or strike out swinging, the coach will pitch a fifth pitch.
 The batter is out if they swing and miss or if the umpire calls the pitch a strike.
 If the umpire rules the pitch was not in the strike zone, the "fifth pitch" process is repeated.
 The strike will be called by the umpire from behind the plate in the appropriate position to observe the strike zone.

 Art.
-6. If the coach-pitcher is ruled to have interfered with a play, it should be treated as interference with penalty given.
+6. If the coach pitcher is ruled to have interfered with a play, it is treated as interference with penalty given.

 Art.
 8. The exchange of the ball from the coach-pitcher to the catcher is a dead ball exchange unless the batter makes contact with the ball.
 The return exchange of the ball from the catcher is a dead ball exchange.